AGRINFO AGRINFO logo

 This Regulation aims to improve consumers’ understanding of wine labels.
 It clarifies certain terms that may be used on the list of ingredients on wine labels.

-EU introduces revisions to wine labelling
+New EU rules for wine labelling

 Commission Delegated Regulation (EU) 2023/1606 of 30 May 2023 amending Delegated Regulation (EU) 2019/33 as regards certain provisions on protected denominations of origin and protected geographical indications for wine and on the presentation of compulsory particulars for grapevine products and specific rules for the indication and designation of ingredients for grapevine products, and Delegated Regulation (EU) 2018/273 as regards the certification of imported wine products